1VinceP/portfolio/README.md

-This is my portfolio.
-You can find the live build at vincentpalmer.surge.sh
+This is my portfolio, you can find the live build at [vincentpalmer.surge.sh](vincentpalmer.surge.sh)

 Find me on LinkedIn @1Vincep